Seahawks’ four Pro Bowlers all have different reactions to getting the nod

-RENTON — If gratitude at making it was the common theme among the four Seahawks who were named to the Pro Bowl this week — quarterback Geno Smith, safety Quandre Diggs, cornerback Tariq Woolen and kicker Jason Myers — from there the reactions varied.
+RENTON — Gratitude at making it was the common theme among the four Seahawks named to the Pro Bowl this week — quarterback Geno Smith, safety Quandre Diggs, cornerback Tariq Woolen and kicker Jason Myers — from there the reactions varied.

-Smith, whose selection as one of three quarterbacks to the NFC Pro Bowl team might pay off the most of any of the Seahawks who made it as he has a chance to enter free agency after the season, insisted Thursday he felt no validation at being honored after seven years as a backup.
+Smith, whose selection as one of three quarterbacks to the NFC Pro Bowl team might pay off the most of any of the Seahawks who made it as he has a chance to enter free agency after the season, insisted Thursday that he felt no validation at being honored after seven years as a backup.

 “Not at all,’’ said the 32-year-old Smith, who hadn’t been an opening-day starter before this year since 2014, an eight-year gap that was the longest for any NFL QB in more than 50 years.
 “I think that is just a result of me playing well, which is what I expect.
 I don’t feel validated by it.
 I think us winning would give me some validation.
 I think that would be it for me.
 Obviously, I am grateful, but there is no validation.”

 The Pro Bowl nod did mean that Smith earned an extra $500,000 as part of an incentive for throwing 20 or more touchdown passes (he has 26) and making the Pro Bowl.
-It only adds to a résumé that has been enhanced to a level this season that may have surprised everyone in the NFL other than Smith.
+It only adds to a résumé that has been enhanced to a level this season that might have surprised everyone in the NFL other than Smith.

-“He’s always talked like that,’’ Seahawks coach Pete Carroll said of Smith insisting he didn’t need any validation from the outside.
+“He’s always talked like that,’’ Seahawks coach Pete Carroll said of Smith, insisting he didn’t need any validation from the outside.
 “That’s how he thinks and that’s how he has operated.
 Look at him, has he wavered at all?
 He hasn’t.
 The only way that it could happen is if you anticipated it and had the mentality that this wasn’t out of the realm.
 He’s writing his own story.
 There are not many people that can claim what he’s done here.’’

 But to Diggs, who last Jan.
 9 was carted off the field in Glendale, Arizona, with a broken fibula and dislocated ankle, being named to the Pro Bowl as a starter was the best yet of the three times he has made it.